kea-dev/kea-dev.github.io/docs/_posts/2023-02-21-github-classroom.md

       }
 ```

-To run the test locally in you repo, simply copy whatever the `run` clause does and execuute it from the terminal - example from above:
+To run the test locally in you repo, simply copy whatever the `run` clause does and execute it from the terminal - example from above:

 ```shell
 .github/classroom/pushdefault.sh